dainst/arachne4/backend/README.md

 You need to create the folder `/var/log/arachne/arachnedataservice/` and make it writable before you can run the server.

+If you have to change the `log4j2.xml`, because you don't develop on Linux, the original content is still available in `log4j2.xml.org`.
+Copy and paste its contents back in `log4j2.xml` in case needed.

 Run the server with

 ```